gabby-web21/PRG381_Project/README.md

 # BC Student Wellness Management System

-A Java-based web application for managing student wellness registrations and logins.
+A Java-based web application that allows students to register and log in to access mental wellness services.

 ---